 210VGP Atomic Absorption Spectrophotometer

-The Buck 210/211 is a high energy, microprocessor controlled single beam atomic absorption spectrophotometer.
+The Buck 210VGP is a high energy, microprocessor controlled, single beam atomic absorption spectrophotometer.
 Solid state electronics and simple optics provide the basis for our superior stability and sensitivity.
-The Ebert mount monochromator and user-selectable bandwidth give the system maximum flexibility.
+The Ebert mount monochromator and user-selectable bandwidth gives the system maximum flexibility.
 Our short-path dynamic nebulizer/burner configuration is highly efficient.
-An inert needle, precisely positioned in a high flow venturi, delivers sample to the corrosion proof impact bead.
+An inert needle, precisely positioned in a high flow venturi, delivers the sample to the corrosion proof impact bead.
 This results in a tremendously high nebulization effect for all types of sample matrices.

 Deuterium Background Correction